pcubillos/bibmanager/docs/api.rst

 .. py:module:: bibmanager.ads_manager

-.. py:function:: manager(querry=None)
+.. py:function:: manager(query=None)
 .. code-block:: pycon

     A manager, it doesn't really do anything, it just delegates.

-.. py:function:: search(querry, start=0, cache_rows=200, sort='pubdate+desc')
+.. py:function:: search(query, start=0, cache_rows=200, sort='pubdate+desc')
 .. code-block:: pycon

-    Make a querry from ADS.
+    Make a query from ADS.

     Parameters
     ----------
-    querry: String
+    query: String
-       A querry string like an entry in the new ADS interface: https://ui.adsabs.harvard.edu/
+       A query string like an entry in the new ADS interface: https://ui.adsabs.harvard.edu/
     start: Integer
        Starting index of entry to return.